Martin Fowler (software engineer): Domain-specific languages

 In his book, Domain-specific languages, Fowler discusses Domain-specific languages, DSL.
-DSLs are said to be defined by being composable programming languages, with their focus on an individual domain and having limited expressively.
+DSLs are said to be defined by being composable programming languages, with their focus on an individual domain and having limited expressiveness.
 It is argued that DSLs can increase productivity by removing the requirement of the programmer to understand a full programming language, providing a means of communication with domain experts, and separate the manner of execution of a task from the definition of a task itself.
 These benefits are set against the cost of learning a new language and building the tools for this language, siloing that results for different languages and the abstractions used in DSLs not being suitable for a task.